National Ocean Science Conference

 11:45Keynote Daniel Pauly

-‘Breathing Water in a Warming World‘ by Daniel Pauly (Institute for the Oceans and Fisheries, University of British Columbia).
+‘Fifty years of fisheries and marine research: a personal account‘ by Daniel Pauly (Institute for the Oceans and Fisheries, University of British Columbia).

 13:30Parallel Sessions